 Find a marketing partner for your next Kickstarter or Indiegogo campaign

 It may take some trial and error to develop the best marketing plan for your Kickstarter or Indiegogo campaign.
-But when you have experts at your side, you are in a better position to hit — or even surpass — your funding goal.
+But when you have experts at your side, sharing campaign tips and strategies, you are in a better position to hit — or even surpass — your funding goal.
 If you’re launching your next crowdfunding campaign soon and want to get started with BackerKit Marketing, reach out to us to see if your project is a good fit for the service.